Connecting Your ACH: What Dwolla Needs to Verify Your Investor Account

 - Registration of Trade Name

-Each individual must provide one of the following non-expired IDs:
+Each owner/controller must provide one of these non-expired IDs:

 - U.S. Passport